Home

 New Jersey Pinelands

-Its biodiversity includes more than 850 species of plants and trees, including many species of colorful orchids and carnivorous plants.
+Its biodiversity consists of more than 900 species of plants and trees, including many species of colorful orchids and carnivorous plants.
 Swamps, freshwater marshes, and stands of hardwood trees marble through the Pinelands.
-It includes 12,000 acres of a pygmy forest, an unusual stand of dwarf pine and dwarf oak trees most less than ten feet tall.
+This includes 12,000 acres of a pygmy forest, an unusual stand of dwarf pine and dwarf oak trees most less than ten feet tall.

-It is mostly populated by several species of Pine trees (pitch pine, short leaf pine, and scrub pine).
+The Pinelands are mostly populated by several species of Pine trees (pitch pine, short leaf pine, and scrub pine).
 Its many Oak tree species include black-jack oak and chestnut oak.
-Other trees of the Pinelands include red maple, atlantic white cedar, and tupelo.
-Its dense ground vegetation consists mostly of huckleberry, high bush wild blueberry, mountain laurel, and wild american cranberry.
+Other trees of the Pinelands include red maple, Atlantic white cedar, and tupelo.
+Its dense ground vegetation consists mostly of huckleberry, high bush wild blueberry, mountain laurel, and wild American cranberry.

 Among its many rivers, the Great Egg Harbor River and the Maurice River are both designated by the National Park Service as part of the National Wild and Scenic River System.

 The Pinelands has numerous streams, lakes, ponds, rural towns, historic villages, and cultivated cranberry bogs.
-Its blueberry farms supply 22% of the nation’s blueberries.
+Its blueberry farms are a major supplier of the nation’s blueberries.

-Animals that inhabit the Pinelands include bald eagles, red tailed hawks, peregrine falcons, screech owls, white tailed deer, back bear, flying squirrels, almost sixty species of amphibians and reptiles, and over ninety species of freshwater fish.
+Animals that inhabit the Pinelands include bald eagles, red-tailed hawks, peregrine falcons, screech owls, white tailed deer, black bear, flying squirrels, almost sixty species of amphibians and reptiles, and over ninety species of freshwater fish.
 Its most famous resident is the Pine Barrens tree frog - hyla andersoni.

 The NJ Pine Barrens has over 200 resort areas for activities that include camping, hiking, birding, canoeing, kayaking, freshwater fishing, and mountain biking.